Arab migrations to the Maghreb: Displacement

 The influx of Arab tribes during the 11th century into the Maghreb brought about significant demographic and economic changes.
 Over a protracted period, Arab nomads gradually displaced Berber farmers from their best lands and subordinated them.
 Berbers fled to the mountains, while those who remained sought their protection and underwent gradual Arabization.
 As Arab nomads spread, the territories and boundaries of the local Berber tribes were relocated and shrunk.
 The Zenata were displaced westward, while the Kabyles were forced to the north.
-The Berbers took refuge in the mountains whereas the plains were settled by Arabs and Arabized.
+The Berber language persisted in the mountains whereas the plains were Arabized.
 This led to the displacement of Berber languages by Arabic as the lingua franca of the coastal plains of the Maghreb.
 This linguistic shift occurred as the increasing influx of powerful Arab tribes achieved cultural and linguistic dominance over the coastal plains, effectively transforming the region into a "cultural extension of the Arab East".
 Meanwhile, Berber languages and culture remained confined to the mountains and desert regions.

 Additionally, the Bedouins contributed to the desertification and nomadization of the Maghreb.
 The Banu Hilal conquered land which they largely devastated, causing a decline in its cultivation.
 Nomadism increased during this time.
 According to Ibn Khaldun, the lands "ravaged" by Banu Hilal invaders had become desertified and turned into completely arid desert.
 The arrival of the Banu Hilal, followed by the Banu Sulaym in the 12th century, broke the balance between nomads and sedentary populations in favor of the nomads.
 For strategic reasons, the Almohads gave over the Atlantic plains of the western Maghreb to the Arab nomads.